callahanrts/bar/README.md

 - Time

 ## Installation
-[Download](/callahanrts/bar/archive/master.zip) and unzip Bar.
-Place the folder in your Übersicht widgets directory.
+Download (or clone) this repository and place the folder in your Übersicht widgets directory.

+## Configuration
+...

 ## Screenshots
 ![Soundcloud](http://i.imgur.com/ENprGEy.png)